-School governing bodies and local authorities cannot charge for:
+The Trust and local authorities cannot charge for:

-- an admission application to any maintained school; - education provided during school hours (including the supply of any materials, books, instruments or other equipment); - education provided outside school hours if it is part of the National Curriculum, or part of a syllabus for a prescribed public examination that the student is being prepared for at the school, or part of religious education; - tuition for students learning to play musical instruments if the tuition is required as part of the National Curriculum, or part of a syllabus for a prescribed public examination that the student is being prepared for at the school, or part of religious education; - entry for a prescribed public examination, if the student has been prepared for it at the school; and - examination re-sit(s) if the student is being prepared for the re-sit(s) at the school.
+- an admission application to any maintained school; - education provided during school hours (including the supply of any materials, books, instruments or other equipment); - education provided outside school hours if it is part of the National Curriculum, or part of a syllabus for a prescribed public examination that the student is being prepared for at the school, or part of religious education.
+(It should be noted that 'part of the National Curriculum' is not restricted to learning outside the classroom experiences that are specifically subject based (e.g. geography or science fieldwork) and include, for example, activities designed to fulfil requirements under the National Curriculum 'inclusion statement' (e.g. developing teamwork skills). - tuition for students learning to play musical instruments if the tuition is required as part of the National Curriculum, or part of a syllabus for a prescribed public examination that the student is being prepared for at the school, or part of religious education; - entry for a prescribed public examination, if the student has been prepared for it at the school.
+(However, if a pupil fails, without good reason, to meet any examination requirement for a syllabus, the fee can be recovered from the pupil's parents.) - examination re-sit(s) if the student is being prepared for the re-sit(s) at the school; - transporting registered pupils to or from the school premises, where the local education authority has a statutory obligation to provide transport; - transporting registered pupils to other premises where the governing body or local education authority has arranged for pupils to be educated; - transport that enables a pupil to meet an examination requirement, when the pupil has been prepared for that examination at the school; and - transport provided in connection with an educational visit.